 |3.2||Interface with non-DOE standards development bodies (e.g., OSHA, ANSI,) on activities which may have impact upon construction safety in DOE.
 This may include review and comment on construction safety program guidance, policies, standards, and regulations published by these organizations as well as direct participation on activities having greater significance to construction safety in the DOE.|

 |3.3||Evaluate proposed technical training courses for construction management and construction safety personnel.|

 |3.4||Review and recommend the need for policy or guidance as solutions to generic construction safety issues arising from construction safety assessments of DOE sites.|

-Conduct special interest projects at the direction of HS-11.
+Conduct special interest projects at the direction of AU-11.
 Typical projects may include:

 3.5.1 Analyses of DOE construction accident/incident data and/or inspection results to identify trends and advise on corrective actions;

 3.5.2 Research available literature to develop recommended guidance for DOE unique situations and for situations where little or no construction safety guidance is available; or